YingWang-Clare/spark-in-docker/README.md

 5. Dockerfiles are text documents that contain all of the necessary steps for building an image from the command line.

+### Kubernetes:
+1. Computing is trending from:
+Metal PC -> VM -> Containers

+2. Container packaging is only 5% of the problem.
+The other parts are:
+* App configuration
+* Service Discovery
+* Managing updates
+* Monitoring
+The platform to manage all these is kubernetes.

+3. The core of kubernetes is pods.
+Pods represent a logical application.
+Pods represent and hold a collection of one or more containers.
+Generally, if you have multiple containers with a hard dependency on each other, they would be packaged together inside of a single pod.

+4. Pods also have volumes.
+Volumes are just data divs that live as long as the pod lives and can be used by any of the containers in that pod.
+The containers inside the same pod can communicate with each other, and they also share the attached volumes.
+Pods also share a network namespace, which means the pod has one IP per pod.

+5. Pods are allocated a private IP address by default and cannot be reached outside of the cluster.

+6. Monitoring and Health Checks:
+Sometimes a container on a pod can be up and running but the application inside of the container might be malfunctioning.
+Kubernetes has built-in support to make sure that your application is running correctly with user implemented application health and readiness checks.

+* Readiness probes indicate when a pod is ready to serve traffic.
+If a readiness check fails then the container will be marked as not ready and will be removed from any load balancers.

+* Liveness probes indicate a container is alive.
+If a liveness probe fails several times, then the container will be restarted.

+7. Secrets and Configmaps: Many apps require configuration settings in secret such as TLS certs to run in a production environment.
+In kubernetes, there are Configmaps and Secrets to take care of these problems.
+They are similar except that Configmaps don’t have to be sensitive data.
+They can use environment variables and they can tell downstream pods that configuration is changed along with a pod or restart itself if necessary.
+We can start up a pod that uses a secret.
+The secret is mounted onto the pod as a volume.
+Once that the volume is there, we can take the contents of it and expose it on the file system to wherever our pods would go to mount it.
+Then the pod starts to come online.

+8. Services:
+Instead of relying on pod IP addresses which change, kubernetes provide services as a stable endpoint for pods.
+The pods that the service exposes are based on a set of labels.
+If pods have the correct labels, they are automatically picked up and exposed by our services.
+The level of access the service provides to a set of pods depends on the type of the services.
+Currently, there are three types:
+* Cluster IP, which is internal only.
+* Node port, which gives each node an external IP that’s accessible.
+* Load balancing, which adds a load balancer from the cloud provider which forced traffic from the service to nodes within it.